Brian Estridge: First Team Radio

-In 2017 RedVoice teamed up with Pikewood Sports and broadcast their college bowl games under the name Gameday Radio.
-They also doubled their bowl production by adding the Famous Idaho Potato Bowl, the Frisco Bowl, the Gasparilla Bowl, and the Birmingham Bowl.
-Estridge himself acts as the play-by-play voice for the DFW Bowls when there aren't TCU conflicts.
-All games are produced by RedVoice, LLC and air across Premiere Radio Networks affiliates.
+In 2017 First Team Ventures was formed and the new company would begin broadcasting college bowl games under the name Gameday Radio.
+They also doubled their bowl production by adding the Famous Idaho Potato Bowl, the Frisco Bowl, the Gasparilla Bowl, and the Birmingham Bowl..

-Inventory continued to increase in 2018 as RedVoice acquired the Las Vegas Bowl and expanded into college basketball by acquiring broadcast rights for the Myrtle Beach Invitational (semi's & championship), the Charleston Classic (championship), the NIT Tip-Off (all Brooklyn games), the AdvoCare Invitational (championship), the Wooden Legacy (championship), and the Diamond Head Classic (championship).
+Inventory continued to increase in 2018 as First Team Ventures acquired the Las Vegas Bowl and expanded into college basketball by acquiring broadcast rights for the Myrtle Beach Invitational (semi's & championship), the Charleston Classic (championship), the NIT Tip-Off (all Brooklyn games), the AdvoCare Invitational (championship), the Wooden Legacy (championship), and the Diamond Head Classic (championship).
 As in 2017, all 2018 events were broadcast under the name Gameday Radio.

 For 2019 the group name was changed to Bowlday Radio.
 Overall they kept their current broadcasts and added the Cure Bowl to their inventory.

-In addition to Estridge, on-air talent includes TCU football sideline reporter Landry Burdine, Kansas football and men's basketball play-by-play radio broadcaster Brian Hanni, Kansas State broadcaster Wyatt Thompson, Dave Hunziker, Andy Demetra, Georgia Tech broadcaster Randy McDaniel, Chris Mycoskie, Hans Olsen, and former college football coach Rob Best.
-The number of personnel is expected to continue to increase as RedVoice continues to acquire more bowl games, expand into college basketball tournaments, and begin an NCAA Football Game of the Week.
+In addition to Estridge, on-air talent has included Landry Burdine, Brian Hanni, Wyatt Thompson, Dave Hunziker, Andy Demetra, Randy McDaniel, Chris Mycoskie, Hans Olsen, Tim Murray, Paul Loeffler, Melanie Newman, Jamie Seh, Kevin Gehl, John Denton, Elvis Gallegos among others.

-Ahead of the 2020–21 college football postseason, the network's name changed to First Team Radio.
-After reaching a marketing agreement with Bowl Season, the network is now branded as Bowl Season Radio by First Team during the college football postseason.
+After reaching a marketing agreement with Bowl Season, the network is now branded as Coca-Cola Bowl Season Radio by First Team during the college football postseason and will produce 23 Bowl Games in 2027.